Elgar Parishad case: Bail pleas of activists Varavara Rao, Shoma Sen rejected by Mumbai court

 However, the National Investigation Agency objected to the plea, saying various bail applications filed by the accused have been rejected in the past and there was no change in circumstances.

-It also referred the minutes of the meeting held by a high-powered committee appointed by the state government to identify prisoners who can be released temporarily to initiate decongestion of prisons in the backdrop of the coronavirus outbreak.
+It also referred to a meeting held by a high-powered committee appointed by the state government to identify prisoners who can be released temporarily to initiate decongestion of prisons in the backdrop of the coronavirus outbreak.

 In this regard, the court said the grounds raised by the accused cannot be considered when they are charged under provisions of the Unlawful Activities Prevention Act and the National Investigation Agency NIA Act.